If you prefer a video tutorial, click here : https://youtu.be/brkR8vVeSMg

 Planar Drawing Tool

-- Right-Click : Remove blocks.
+- Right-Click : Remove blocks on the plane where you're clicking.

 5. Entity Mode